ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ~~~
 {: #target-format title="URI Template Variable Format"}

+IP proxies MAY perform access control using the scoping information provided
+by the client: if the client is not authorized to access any of the destinations
+included in the scope, then the IP proxy can immediately fail the request.

 ## Capsules

 This document defines multiple new capsule types that allow endpoints to